akkeris/logtrain/README.md

   * `KUBERNETES` - set to `true`
   * `KUBERNETES_LOG_PATH` - optional, the path on each node to look for logs.
 Defaults to `/var/log/containers`
+  * `EXCLUDE_NAMESPACES` - optional, a comma separated list of namespaces to ignore

 ### Envoy/Istio